How do I find a good technician/repairer?

 Other Considerations

-Good technicians inspire confidence and won’t try to quote you on a job without inspecting and testing the equipment.
-It may be tempting to go with a ‘magic blind quote,’ but ask yourself how a technician knows what’s wrong with your equipment or what condition it’s in before parting with your money.
+Good technicians inspire confidence and won’t try to quote on a job before inspecting and testing the equipment.
+It may be tempting to go with a ‘magic blind quote,’ but first ask yourself how a technician can know which of the many possible problems your equipment has without inspecting, testing and determining its condition and service history, before parting with your money.

-Recapping is a fad that is often unhelpful in solving problems.
-Many or even most faults are not capacitor-related.
-Replacing lots of old parts might sound like a good idea, and it can be, but this is best done after figuring out what is wrong with a piece of equipment, for hopefully obvious reasons.
+Recapping is a fad typically carried out by unskilled repairers, hoping that shotgun parts replacement will solve a problem.
+The problem is, many or even most faults are not capacitor-related.
+Yeah, ouch.
+Replacing lots of old parts might sound like a good idea, but it is best done after figuring out what is wrong with a piece of equipment, for hopefully obvious reasons.

-Tracing and resolving electronic faults is hard.
-Look for someone who understands this and expresses it, and who is interested in finding the cause of a problem and resolving it.
+Tracing and resolving electronic faults is challenging; that’s why few are really good at it.
+Look for someone who understands this and expresses it, and who is interested in finding the real cause of a problem and resolving it.

 Discover more from LiQUiD AUDiO